 Ted: Oh, anybody that behaves badly, that has any track record of behaving like that you shouldn’t be working with them.
 It’s just instantly, if you’re able to, you cannot deal with a borderline personality.

 Colleen: Yeah, I actually had a client years ago, he was always paying late on the invoices, and when I started actually enforcing the late fees, even though my contracts had always said that I could charge them.
 He always ignored them, and when I finally decided to put my foot down about it, he became a bully.
 No he had been a bully, he really showed it this time and he said if you’re gonna make me pay that couple of dollars in late fees, then we won’t be working together anymore.
-I said, that’s fine, ’cause you’re not respecting the processes and the contract.
-He had exhibited other signs before that and I just chose to ignore them, but when I got rid of him it felt great.
+I said, that’s fine, because you’re not respecting the processes and the contract.
+He had exhibited other signs before that and I just chose to ignore them, but when I got rid of him, it felt great.

 That feels like a slap in the face to the client.
-So what I try to do with my client is establish what I call an iteration fee.
+So what I try to do with my client is establish what I call an “iteration fee.”
 Because the fact of the matter is that human beings are, we are iterative by nature and the creative process is an iterative process.
 When we’re working and doing a creative assignment for a client, often when they see the first round of creative, they will think of something different than what they originally thought because they’re reacting to what we’ve done for them.

 Colleen: But if they’re paying late though, how would you typically handle that, paying the final bill?

-Ted: Paying late’s not acceptable, that’s why getting paid in advance is really important.
+Ted: Paying late’s not acceptable.
+That’s why getting paid in advance is really important.
 Being a bank for your client is not what you signed up for.

 Colleen: Right, exactly.